Gakarot-Labs/contest-reports/2025-08-gte-perps/README.md

 ---

-## 📂 Structure

-- `2025-08-gte-perps/` → Findings from GTE Perps contest.
-- (Future folders) → Each audit contest or project will be stored in its own folder.

-Each folder contains:
-- `README.md` with structured findings (Root cause → Impact → PoC → Mitigation).
-- PoC test files (if relevant).

----

 ## ✅ Why this repo?

 - Demonstrates **real-world competitive audit participation**.
 - Shows ability to find **logic issues, DoS vectors, economic inefficiencies, and misaligned incentives**.
-- Includes both **valid and rejected-but-still-valid case studies** to highlight bias in judging processes.

 ---